 If so, you don’t have to try to cope with this alone.
 We’re here for you.

-Good quality relationships matter for our overall health.
-But we know that the practical and emotional challenges that follow a brain tumour diagnosis – whether it’s you or your partner who’s diagnosed – can put a strain on even the healthiest of relationships and make it harder to start new relationships.
+Good quality relationships matter for our health, even affecting survival and quality of life.
+But a brain tumour diagnosis can put a strain on even the healthiest of relationships and make it harder to start new relationships.

 Our Losing Myself report found that 2 in 3 people felt their diagnosis had a negative impact on their relationship with their partner.
 And 72% of the respondents said it had affected physical intimacy.

 That’s why we’ve partnered with Relate, the leading relationships charity in England and Wales.
 With their help, we are proud to deliver a free counselling service for UK-based couples and individuals whose relationship has been affected by a brain tumour.